Product strategy at Torch

 This project is really important.
 It’s helping the customer see value in their investment.
 I think this is an invaluable step to making sure everyone is on the same page throughout the duration of the partnership.

-Katie Lunsford, L&D buyer at Stripe
+L&D buyer at a global fintech

 This project is really important.
 It’s helping the customer see value in their investment.
 I think this is an invaluable step to making sure everyone is on the same page throughout the duration of the partnership.

-Katie Lunsford, L&D buyer at Stripe
+L&D buyer at a global fintech

-You are incredibly excellent at getting to the root issue… it was a masterful use of coaching to get to what is a real issue vs what feels like a real issue
+You are incredibly excellent at getting to the root issue… it was a masterful use of coaching to get to what is a real issue vs what feels like a real issue.

 Mandy Varley, Behavioral Scientist at Torch